 Typically, this includes only beige or white, creamy yellow or orange.
 If your child’s eating habits center around bread, cheese, pasta, milk, rice, chicken nuggets, potatoes, and not much else -aside from a few other items your child has deemed to be “safe” to eat- this can be an issue nutritionally.

 One of the best ways to introduce a new food is to simply offer it.
 Often.
 Repeatedly.
 I am talking about placing said food on the table and providing the child the option to try it without placing it on their plate.

 I know this is extremely difficult for many parents.
 But it’s important to eliminate the pressure of trying a food a child has set their mind to not eating.
 At this point, your child is trying to assert his independence and keep their ground.

-Learning how to eliminate pressure from mealtimes is something that we cover in our Picky Eaters Course.
+Learning how to eliminate pressure from mealtimes is something that we cover in our Happier Plates Masterclass.
 When pressure is removed from mealtimes, a child becomes secure enough and stops trying to ask for the attention they desire at the table, allowing for an open mind to participate in the foods that are served.